In this guide, learn how to set up Stripe on your WooCommerce store.

 Don’t forget to click ‘Save Changes’ in WooCommerce.

 3. Test that Stripe is working

 Finally, do a live transaction on your site using Stripe with your own credit card details.
 This way we know when real orders come through everything is set up properly!

 Pro tip: Update 1 product in your store to be $1 and do a real transaction using Stripe to make sure everything is working!

 Open up a browser on your phone or computer and go to your website and add one of your products to Cart.

 You should see the option to pay with a credit card.
 Complete the checkout process and add in your own credit card details.

-Afterwards, on your WordPress dashboard, go to WooCommerce -> Orders and make sure the order processed successfully.
+Afterward, on your WordPress dashboard, go to WooCommerce > Orders and make sure the order is processed successfully.

 On your WordPress dashboard, hover over WooCommerce and click Settings.